 A stillborn child is legally defined as a child born after the 24th week of pregnancy who did not at any time after being born breathe or show any other signs of life.
 (A child who breathed or showed other signs of life is considered live born for registration purposes, irrespective of the number of weeks duration of the pregnancy.)

 When a child is stillborn, the doctor or midwife who was present at the birth or examined the baby will issue a medical certificate of stillbirth.
 The person who registers the stillbirth must take this certificate to the registrar's office.

 The stillbirth must be registered in the district in which it takes place, normally within 42 days.
-In Dudley borough this is at Dudley Council Plus, Dudley Register Office or Stourbridge Registration Office.
+In Dudley borough this is at either Dudley Register Office or Stourbridge Registration Office.

 Please note that if the registration is made by declaration, it may take a day or two longer for the document for burial or cremation to be issued because of the need to use the postal system.
 The family should discuss the arrangements with their funeral director and the registrar to avoid any delay to the funeral.

 To arrange an appointment to register a stillbirth in a Dudley borough registration office please contact Dudley register office by using our contact form or by calling 01384 815373.

 If the parents of the child were married to each other at the time of the stillbirth (or conception), either the mother or the father may register.